ThijnK/maze/README.md

 Replace the path and version number in the command above with the correct values for your system and the version of Z3 you downloaded.

+**Note**: It is possible that Z3 will not work after installing it this way, in which case your best bet is to build Z3 from source as described below.

 ### Building Z3 from source

 If for some reason you need to build Z3 from source, follow the instructions below.

-Clone or download the z3 repository from https://github.com/Z3Prover/z3, and run the following command in the z3 repo:
+Clone or download the Z3 repository from https://github.com/Z3Prover/z3, and run the following command in the Z3 repo:

 ```bash
 python scripts/mk_make.py --java -x